flexera-public/policy_templates/compliance/azure/instances_without_fnm_agent/README.md

 1. Create RightScale Credentials with values that match the Application ID (Credential name: `AZURE_APPLICATION_ID`) & Authentication Key (Credential name: `AZURE_APPLICATION_KEY`)
 1. [Retrieve your Azure AD Tenant ID](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#get-tenant-id)

-#### How to setup FlexNet Manager Custom View for this policy:
+#### How to setup FlexNet Manager Custom View for this policy

-1. Create a custom view in FlexNet manager that could look like this:
+- Create a custom view in FlexNet manager that could look like this: ![Alt text][FNMSReport]
-![Alt text][FNMSReport]

 Click on Preview and filter.
 Select `Microsoft Azure` under `Inventory device` > `Hosted in`